savo92/typicode-exercise-db/README.md

 You can find it as this URL: https://my-json-server.typicode.com/savo92/typicode-exercise-db

-The list of ITA provinces is partial because Typicode doesn't allow more than 30 entries
+Remember that Typicode doesn't allow more than 30 entries in a response